 Do you still have access to the Google account connected with your locked Android device?
 However, can’t recall the correct password to unlock it?
 If yes, you can effortlessly reset that through Google.

 If you enter the wrong password on Android excessively, you’ll get a “Forgot Password” link on the lock screen, depending on your security setting.
 You can use the link to restore access to your Android phone without losing data.
 Here’s how to do so:

-- Firstly, try unlocking the device with the wrong password many times until you get the Forgot Password.
+- First, try unlocking the device with the wrong password many times until you get the Forgot Password.

 - Tap on the Forgot Password link to move to the Account Unlock page.

-- Lastly, Enter the correct Google Account credentials associated with the locked device to recover access to your device.
+- Last, enter the correct Google Account credentials associated with the locked device to recover access to your device.

 Unfortunately, this particular procedure may not work for all android users even though you have provided valid account credentials.
 If that is the case, you can use Google Two-Step Verification to restore your Android device access.

 Two-Step Verification (also known as two–factor authentication) appends an additional tier of safety to your Google Account.
 When 2-Step Verification is enabled on your Account, you will be prompted to enter a four-digit unique code sent to you through voice call or text message each time you sign in to your Google account, in addition to the username and password.

 Immediately Two-Step Verification is enabled on your Google Account.
 It can be used to generate app-specific passwords, which allow third-party apps and devices to access your Google Account after they have been approved.

 Follow the steps given below to regain access to your locked Android device from your Google account: